-This section is devoted to some functional analysis results which are useful for the proof of convergence of numerical schemes when the approximate solution is piece-wise constant on each cell of the mesh.
+This section is devoted to some results of functional analysis that are useful for the proof of convergence of numerical schemes when the approximate solution is piece-wise constant on the mesh.
 Although some of the results presented here were already introduced in previous works of the authors, they were mostly presented (even when not needed, see [17, Remark 9.13 p.
 793]) in the framework of "admissible" meshes, that is meshes with an orthogonality condition.

-We recall that in the proof of the main convergence Theorem 4.1, we first obtain from the scheme some estimates on the approximate solutions in the discrete $H^1$ norm.
-We now show how, from a general discrete $W^{1,p}$ estimate (this generalisation to $p \neq 2$ is useful in the case of non linear problems) we obtain a discrete $L^q$ estimate for some q > p (Lemma 5.3).
-We then obtain some compactness in $L^1$ (Lemma 5.5 and therefore in $L^p$ (Lemma 5.6), which in turn allows to show that the limit of the approximate solution is in $W_0^{1,p}(\Omega)$ (Lemma 5.7).
+We recall that in the proof of the main convergence Theorem 4.1, we first obtain from the scheme some estimates on the approximate solutions in the discrete H^1 norm.
+We now show how, from a general discrete $W^{1,p}$ estimate (this generalisation to $p \neq 2$ is useful in the case of nonlinear problems) we obtain a discrete L^q estimate for some q > p (Lemma 5.3).
+We then obtain a certain compactness result in L^1 (Lemma 5.5 and therefore in L^p (Lemma 5.6), which in turn allows to show that the limit of the approximate solution is in $W_0^{1,p}(\Omega)$ (Lemma 5.7).

-5.1 Discrete Sobolev embedding
+5.1 Discrete Sobolev embeddings

-5.1.1 Discrete embedding of $W^{1,1}$ in $L^{1^}$
+5.1.1 Discrete embedding of $W^{1,1}$ in L^{1^}